You’re not still storing wine in the refrigerator, right?

 This is why dual-zone coolers end up costing more to operate.
 Look out for cheap annual energy costs on these coolers, and pay attention to that temperature range.

-Is the Wine Cooler Worth it?
+Is a Wine Cooler Worth it?

 It depends on what you’re planning on using it for.
 Is this going in the basement, or in an out-of-sight, out-of-mind setting where you don’t have to worry about aesthetics and quick access?